ebuyakin/maichat/src/tutorial/tutorial-content.md

 - `g` — grey circle flag
 - Use flags for quick visual organization

+**Attachments:** `i`
+- Show only messages with image attachments
+- Useful for finding visual content or managing storage
+- Combine with topic or date filters to narrow down

 **Errors:** `e`
 - Show only message pairs where the assistant response failed
 - Useful for troubleshooting API issues